RagnarB83/ash-documentation/docs/About.rst

 - Partial Hessian possible
 - Full parallelization.
 - Support for any QM, MM or QM/MM Hamiltonian for which there is an ASH interface.
-- Not yet available: Parallel QM/MM numerical frequencies.
+- Parallel QM/MM numerical frequencies available (not well tested).
 - Possible to request analytical Hessian from ORCA.

 **Hessian analysis**

 - Diagonalization of Hessian (from ASH or ORCA).
 Print frequencies and normal modes.
-- **Todo:** projection of translation/rotational modes
+- Projection of translation/rotational modes
 - Normal mode composition analysis in terms of individual atoms, elements and atom groups.
 - Print vibrational densities of states files (with linebroadening)
 - Mode mapping: compare normal modes of 2 Hessians (e.g. with isotope substitution) for similarity